Your shopping cart is empty.

-- Increased Time and Money Spent on Cleaning: estimates that as businesses start to reopen, labor costs will increase 50% and equipment, tools and supplies will increase 100-200%.
+- Increased Time and Money Spent on Cleaning: ISSA estimates that as businesses start to reopen, labor costs will increase 50% and equipment, tools and supplies will increase 100-200%.
 Many stores and restaurants have shortened their hours to allow for additional cleaning protocols, which may mean more cleaning staff, cleaning equipment, safety equipment, or more cleaning solutions.
 Plus, with a more critical eye on public spaces, allowing the proper dwell time for disinfecting also increases time spent on thorough cleaning.

 - New Cleaning Innovations: In just a few months, we’ve seen new cleaning technologies emerge across the globe and have seen a spike in robotic cleaning machine usage.
 As businesses plan for the new realities of their cleaning programs, technologies that help their teams clean more efficiently and more safely will be an important consideration.
 We are evaluating all possible types of methods and equipment that improve the sanitization and disinfection effectiveness of our machines either through complimentary or integrated functionality.